-The ADMIRAL transmission uses dog clutches to engage internal gears.
+The Classic transmission uses a dog clutch to engage internal gears.
 The dog clutch is not synchronized to allow for shifting while the vehicle is in motion.
 To avoid personal injury, transmission, vehicle or property damage, always bring the vehicle to a complete stop, allow the engine to return to idle, compress and hold the hand brake, then select the appropriate gear function.
 Once selected, release the hand brake and accelerate to desired speed.

 When selecting from HI to LOW or LOW to HI, the dog clutch may not automatically engage its mating gear.
-This is normal and expected.
-The HI and LOW selector is spring-loaded and will lock into place once engine RPM rises and clutches begin to engage.
 A slight, but normal, "clunk" sound may be heard during this procedure.
+Shift with a quick and firm movement of the shift lever.